Landal Greenparks

-Landal GreenParks is a European network of holiday villages, with locations in the Netherlands, Austria, Belgium, the Czech Republic, Denmark, Germany, Hungary, Switzerland and the United Kingdom.

-Background

-The company owns 106 holiday villages, which contain over 15,000 bungalows.
-Its headquarters is in Leidschendam, in the Netherlands.
-Landal GreenParks has 44 holiday villages in the Netherlands, and is therefore the biggest in its kind.
-Of the other 16 villages, 6 contain campsites, with a total of 1,500 places to stay.
-About 3,000 people work at the company.

-Landal GreenParks aims to be climate neutral by 2030.
-It has partnered with environmental organizations, for example, to improve biodiversity.
+Landal is a company established in the Netherlands that operates holiday parks across Europe.
+Until 2024 it operated under two names: Landal GreenParks and Roompot.
+The company manages and rents out more than 250 parks in the Netherlands, Belgium, Germany, Denmark, the United Kingdom, Austria, Switzerland and the Czech Republic, with around 23,000 holiday accommodations.
+Each year, 6 million guests book more than 27 million overnight stays.

+Landal employs around 5,200 people across its parks and office locations.
+Offices are located in Amsterdam (headquarters), Goes, Zwolle, Trier and Varde.

+Shares of the private limited company have been held by international investors since 1996; since the merger with Roompot in 2023, this has been American investment fund KKR & Co.

 History

+Landal GreenParks

-The company was founded in 1954, when the Dutch company "Nillmij" bought up the Dutch holiday village "Rabbit Hill".
+The company was founded in 1954, when Dutch insurance company "Nillmij en Arnhem" bought the Dutch holiday village "Rabbit Hill".
 Initially, it was meant to provide the houses to staff of the company, but because there was only a small number of these, people from outside the company were permitted to rent a bungalow, where they could celebrate their holiday.
-This became attractive, and more villages built.
+This business model became attractive, and more villages were built.
 The first village abroad appeared in 1965 in Germany.